jaynelucy/moringa-progress/README.md

 ## Built With

 * HTML and CSS
-* with some help from around the web e.g. w3schools
+* With some help from around the web e.g. w3schools

 ## Authors